My Cousin Vinny: Development

+Music

+One of the songs featured in the film, "Bible Belt", was originally about "an adulterous assistant preacher" and sung by Travis Tritt.
+Tritt rewrote the lyrics to reflect Pesci's titular character.
+It is not included in the soundtrack, which consists of film score cues by Randy Edelman.

 Reception

 Box office

 With a budget of $11 million, My Cousin Vinny was more successful than anticipated, grossing $52,929,168 domestically and $11,159,384 internationally, bringing its overall worldwide total to $64,088,552.

 Critical response

 On Rotten Tomatoes, the film holds a rating of 85%, based on 61 reviews.
 The site's consensus reads, "The deft comic interplay between Joe Pesci and Marisa Tomei helps to elevate My Cousin Vinnys predictable script, and the result is a sharp, hilarious courtroom comedy."
 On Metacritic the film has a score of 68 out of 100 based on reviews from 23 critics.
 Audiences polled by CinemaScore gave the film a grade of "A−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film 2.5 stars out of 4.
 He thought that despite Macchio's co-star billing, the actor was given little to do, and the film seemed adrift until "lightning strikes" with the final courtroom scenes, when Gwynne, Pesci, and Tomei all gave humorous performances.
 Ebert's television partner, Gene Siskel of the Chicago Tribune, liked the film more, singling out Dale Launer's screenplay for praise.
 Owen Gleiberman of EW described it as a "lumbering, amiably stupido fish-out-of-water comedy" without the wit of Doc Hollywood.
 Yet he admired the dynamic between Pesci and Tomei: "Punch and Judy gone Brooklyn."
 Kathleen Maher of The Austin Chronicle thought it was "a good-natured comedy" that rose "above its simple-minded premise and its promise of humor in stereotypes."
 She disliked how the film seemed to divert "from what we know good and well is going to happen", yet believed watching it was "time pleasantly spent."